 Staff has a Crisis Management team in place if the need arises.

 All students are trained for the procedure used in emergency evacuation of a school bus.
 Drills are held at the school twice a year - once in the Fall and once in the Spring.

 Parents are asked to notify the school of a child’s absence before or on the day of the absence.
 If the teacher is unaware of an absent child’s whereabouts and the school has not been informed, a phone call will be made to verify the child’s whereabouts.

 Students wishing to use the telephone to call home must first get permission from a teacher.
 Cell phones are not to be used during school hours without permission from a staff member.
-If a student is caught using a cell phone, it will be confiscated for the day plus lose the right to bring the phone to the school.
-If caught with the phone after the first incident, the cell phone will be confiscated for 1 week, with the parents having to come to the school to retrieve it.
+If a student is caught using a cell phone, it will be confiscated for the day.
+If caught using the phone after the first incident, the cell phone will be confiscated until such time as the parents/guardians are able to come to the school to retrieve it.
 Any further incidences will result in further consequences in consultation with the student and parents.

-- Students will sit at tables in the classroom from 11:45 a.m. to 11:55 a.m.
+- Students will sit at tables or desks in the classroom from 11:45 a.m. to 11:55 a.m.
 Good manners and appropriate conversation are expected.

 - Students are expected to clean up after themselves.
 Each week two students will be designated for daily clean up.

 - Town students are welcome to eat lunch at school; however, they are expected to stay at the school for the duration of the noon hour.